Study at UQ - The University of Queensland

 🟣 The UQ Study website is one of the most visited sites at UQ, I'm very grateful to work on this project with our team, and provide future direction/recommendations with my expertise.

-🟣 Our recommendations were based on testing findings, not assumptions.
+🟣 Our recommendations were based on findings from usability testing, not assumptions.

-🟣 Overall, the CX team manager and business stakeholders satisfied with the outcome.
+🟣 Overall, the Customer Experience managers and business stakeholders were satisfied with the outcome.

 🟣 Next step for us is to prioritise recommendations and create spin-off projects for 2025.